muldjord/skyscraper/README.md

 ```
 If that went well, proceed to the default installation instructions below.
 It should work and give you a working installation of Skyscraper.

-NOTE!
+NOTE 1!
 User 'davidmgrantham' reports that the `--with-default-names` above might be deprecated for some macOS installations.
 If you remove it, you also need to download the `update_skyscraper.sh` and edit the `tar` commands to be `gtar` before running it.

+NOTE 2!
+User 'trvrplk' reports numerous issues on MacOS 11.2+.
+Check [here](https://github.com/muldjord/skyscraper/issues/301) for potential fixes.

 ### Download, compile and install
 When you've installed the prerequisites as described above, you can install Skyscraper by typing in the following commands: